 Finally there will be the vaccinated versus the non-vaccinated.
 The vaccinated will carry around with them a virtual list of all of the vaccinations they have received to date.
 They will also receive minute-by-minute alerts for all of the new vaccines that are coming on the market and available right now so don't wait to get yours because you deserve it!
 And yes, vaccinations and vaccines are plural here because why stop with just one brand?
 It can't hurt to have all of them, right?
 Anyway, make sure you carry your VaxPort with you everywhere you go, for only it will open doors for you.
 Or insert your chip-card into the reader for entry.
 Or allow the scanner at the door a look at your QR code.
 Or how about this: a ubiquitous advertisement-slash-public-service-announcement featuring a twenty-first-century Karl Malden who commands you: "The Vax-I-Dee App--don't leave home without it!"
 Meanwhile, the unvaccinated can't leave home with or without anything because their Crazy-Eyes Governor has posted the vaccination police outside their doors, forbidding them to leave forever.
 Here's a better idea, though: Once you're vaccinated, you should just get a tattoo as a kind of reverse scarlet letter signaling your elevated status.
 Only don't make it a letter.
 Make it a star.
 On your belly.
 Like a Sneetch.
 There's your proof.

 The mask right now is only a suggestion.
-But what happens when positive test results are required for you to gain entry to the beaches where the immune may frolic?
+But what happens when positive test results (thus antibodies and presumed immunity) are required for you to gain entry to the beaches where the immune may frolic?
 And what happens when you have to prove that you have been vaccinated by showing your star-belly to the bouncer at your local place of worship?
 I have one more prediction to make: the Plain-Belly Sneetches will start paying good money for blackmarket stars to be placed upon thars, and from then on chaos will reign.